Dialogue – Sculptures and Paintings by Leonard Butt & Anina Kunstler – July 10 – 28, 2019

 Sidney Sculpture by the Sea – July 8 – September 4, 2018

-There are currently ten pieces of my work on display at the Mary Winspear Centre, as follows:
+There were ten pieces of my work on display at the Mary Winspear Centre, as follows:

 Diego’s Passion (Frida’s Demise?)